 Adolphs is an intuitive painter who marks her surface with confidence and consideration.
-Her palette is imagined because the pictures she sources are mostly black and white.
+Her palette is imagined because the majority of pictures she sources are black and white.
 Her cool tones capture a fleeting sense, somewhere beyond the horizon.
 Sweeping strokes invigorate the scenes she renders, and her impasto use of colour intensifies attributes pertinent to a particular landscape, like the blue of the ocean or the frosty sky in the alps.
 A distinctive aspect of this exhibition is that her subjects are predominately alone and caught mid-action without warning.
 Some are splashing the water and performing strokes in the ocean, while others have retreated into themselves and are not aware they are being watched.
 There are dashes of colour placed beside multiple sections where the canvas is left untouched to indicate such movement but to also show a lapse in time.
-The complexity of memory seductively lingers, and we become oddly invested in this isolated moment.
+The complexity of memory lingers, and we become oddly invested in this isolated moment.

 Elle Charalambu, 2019